-Trends in Premature Mortality from All Causes (years of life lost before age 75)
+Trends in Premature Mortality from All Causes of Death

-- ENC's premature mortality rate has decreased by 3% since 1999.
-However, this trend is diverging from both RNC and NC, which have decreased 8% and 7% respectively since 1999. - The age-adjusted premature mortality trend for ENC continues to decrease but at a slower decline than RNC, NC, and US.
-ENC remains 20% greater than RNC in 2008. - The non-White male rates of premature mortality are significantly higher than other demographic groups but also have the greatest rate of decrease (slope of trend).
-White females have the lowest rate of premature mortality. - The non-White rate remains 57% greater than the White rate but is decreasing at a rate of 17% in the 10-year trend compared to 4% for the White 10-year trend. - The 10-year trend for racial disparity shows a 31% decrease in a reliable trend.
+- ENC's premature mortality rate trend has decreased by 11% over the 13 year period since 1999.
+This decline is similar to RNC and NC, but ENC remains about 20% higher. - The age-adjusted premature mortality rate trend for ENC is also decreasing, but remains 19% higher than the RNC rate in 2011. - The non-White male rate trend is significantly higher than any other demographic group, but also has the highest rate of decrease (31% over 13 years).
+White females have the lowest rate and also the lowest rate of decrease (6% over 13 years). - A recent decrease in the premature mortality rate for non-Whites and leveling of rates for Whites suggests a reduction in racial disparity. - The 13 year trend for racial disparity shows a 50% decrease, in a reliable trend.

-Diseases of Heart
+Diseases of the Heart